dnsimple/dnsimple-services/README.md

 * `gem install bundler --no-ri --no-rdoc`
 * `bundle install`

+If you have `docker` and `docker-compose` installed, you don't to install ruby.
+Just run `docker-compose run --rm dnsimple` to start a container with everything already installed.

 Once you've done that you have access to several tasks:

 To generate a new service definition: